shendurelab/MIPGEN/README.md

 -SVR scores below 1.4 and logistic scores below 0.7 rarely perform adequately.
 It is recommended to remove these probes from designed assays.

+-The failure flags in the design files are a series of three bits.
+They represent, in order, non-uniqueness of the MIP target with respect to the provided genome sequence, inability to design SNP MIPs to any/all of the variants provided in the SNP file, and tandem repeats being detected in the MIP arms using Tandem Repeats Finder.
+SNP failures will be included in final probe sets.
+The others will not, assuming non-uniqueness is selected and a TRF executable is provided

 -----
 OTHER NOTES
 -----